 Taylor’s Twitter account says she is a visual designer at IBM and an alumni of Carnegie Mellon.
 I happened to take a screenshot

 Depending on your viewpoint, Preston’s tweet is either hilarious or deeply disturbing: she truly believed she had one-upped Space X by pointing out the lack of racial and gender diversity among Musk’s employees.
 She was hardly alone in this, as anything “white” is somehow inherently evil in the Current Year

 Musk has already been targeted by the SJWs by refusing to divulge any demographic data on the men and women behind the SpaceX revolution:

-Neither company responded to Vocativ inquiries as to whether such reports have been conducted internally or if there are plans for releasing such data in the future.
+Most major tech companies have released diversity reports, including Apple, Google, Airbnb, Netflix, Amazon, Facebook, and Twitter.
+And while there are still other holdouts, companies run by one of the highest-profile names in tech — Elon Musk — are perhaps the most notable, as some have noticed.
+This is despite the fact that his two biggest brainchild companies, Tesla and SpaceX, have both been on the receiving end of lawsuits alleging “pervasive harassment” and discrimination (recently at Tesla) and racist and homophobic policies (in 2014 at SpaceX).Neither company responded to Vocativ inquiries as to whether such reports have been conducted internally or if there are plans for releasing such data in the future.
 In addition, SolarCity, a venture chaired by Elon Musk and then recently acquired by Tesla, stopped answering Vocativ’s Twitter messages after a question about diversity reports.
 When contacted by Motherboard about the lack of published Equal Employment Opportunity reports last year (something companies like Apple and Google have voluntarily started doing before it becomes mandatory in 2018) a representative said, “Both SpaceX and Tesla have many women in leadership positions and throughout the company.
 Both are committed to diversity and equal pay for women.”[One Of Biggest Names In Tech Has Avoided Publishing Diversity Numbers: Companies run by Elon Musk have been mum, despite discrimination accusations, by Allee Manning, Vocativ.com, April 10, 2017]

 Over the years, SpaceX has been sued multiple times for alleged racist practices.
 But despite (because of?) this, the rockets engineered by overwhelming white employees continue to hurtle into the heavens [SpaceX workers launch 3rd suit, allege racist policies,

 In other words, while virtually every software company in Silicon Valley is prostrating itself before the diversity idol to appease the anti-white rent-seekers, SpaceX continues to be a meritocracy, valuing talent over race.
 And the other companies in Silicon Valley are still accused of racism anyway [Silicon Valley’s race gap is getting worse, not better, new research shows,

 MSM Enforcers affect to believe that the problem is there aren’t enough “role models” for black engineers:

 Another issue is the lack of role models.
 Joshua Mann did two internships at SpaceX and another at Blue Origin, the rocket startup founded by Amazon’s Jeff Bezos.
 Although he says he felt welcomed and valued, Mann told the IB Times that he was only one of two black engineers.
 The others who worked there were mechanics or held other roles.[The Reasons Why There Aren’t More Black Engineers In Silicon Valley, by Lydia Dishman, Fast Company, December 1, 2015]

 e more Affirmative Action for Silicon Valley!

 But the brutal truth is that such diversity will choke off innovation and accomplishment—as it has already done in our government space agency.
 And then anyone who wants to accomplish anything (a white man most likely) will need to find an escape.

 , I walked away depressed after a trip to the U.S. Space and Rocket Center in Huntsville, Alabama.
 I realized our government had traded the conquest of the stars for the impossible and unworthy goal of racial egalitarianism.

 Now, Musk is showing the spirit of Western Man is still capable of taking us to the stars.
 But same forces which destroyed NASA are working to destroy SpaceX and Silicon Valley in general.